 - If possible, have your pay stub with you when you file your claim, to show your payment for the week.

 - A portion of these monthly payments may affect your weekly Unemployment Insurance benefits.
-Tell your WorkOne Center immediately if you apply for, are receiving, or start receiving a pension.
+Tell your WorkOne Career Center immediately if you apply for, are receiving, or start receiving a pension.

 Illness, injury, leaving the area, lack of childcare, lack of transportation, and incarceration are a few things that may affect your eligibility for Unemployment Insurance benefits.
-Report promptly to your WorkOne Center any situation that prevents you from looking for or taking work.
+Report promptly to your WorkOne Career Center any situation that prevents you from looking for or taking work.